 Keeping Up with the Speed of Disruption: Session 1

 Back by popular demand, the Public Policy Forum’s professional development seminar series Keeping Up With the Speed of Disruption will be offered for a third time.

 The series is for executives, policy directors, and practice leads in the Government of Canada and in other sectors who seek a better understanding of digital government trends and digital-era governance challenges.

-This series of learning modules, designed for current and prospective government executives, provides a deep dive into a selection of emerging technologies, likely areas of disruption and impact, and an exploration of how governments around the world are reacting – or not – to a quickly shifting technological landscape.
+This series of learning modules, designed for current and prospective government executives in consultation with the Digital Academy, provides a deep dive into a selection of emerging technologies, likely areas of disruption and impact, and an exploration of how governments around the world are reacting – or not – to a quickly shifting technological landscape.
 For each session, we’ll explore the common threads of information security, privacy, ethics, regulatory implications and sustainability.

 What to expect